 • DRESS – Respect dress codes in public areas and especially at religious sites where it may be customary to cover your head or remove your shoes.
 In some of our destinations it is advisable to wear clothes that cover shoulders and knees.

-• RELIGION – Some religions and customs may seem strange, complicated and at times unfathomable but to local people they are important so be respectful.
+• RELIGION – Some religions and customs may seem complicated and at times unfathomable but to local people they are important.
+Please be respectful.

 • GETTING AROUND – Avoid taxis when you can.
 Walk or take public transport instead.